Liability of Director in Dubai

-Also, the risks that arose in UAE must be covered by the insurance policy of UAE itself because they don’t consider global policies in case of indemnifying the liability of a director.
+Also, the risks that arose in UAE must be covered by the insurance policy of the UAE itself because they don’t consider global policies in case of indemnifying the liability of a director.

-These liabilities are imposed on the director of the company to protect the interest of the company, shareholders, and third parties.
+These liabilities are imposed on the director of the Company to protect the interest of the Company, shareholders, and third parties.
 There must be restrictions on the director in the performance of his duties.